omsi-exhibits/Nakaya_Electronics/README.md

 - examples_tests : code to help test and trouble shoot
 - audio_assets : wavTrigger files
 - readme.md : basic project info its the file you are reading
+- docs/Nakaya BOM v2.xls (BOM is on sheet 2)
 - some other directories are used by platformio and vscode

 ### Sensor Board